cedricdelpoux/gatsby-source-google-docs/docs/faq.md

 -   Create `Drafts` or `drafts` folders, wherever you want in the tree, and put your documents in there
 -   Add metadata `draft: true` to your documents (See [metadata](#how-can-i-add-metadata-to-my-documents))

-You can also use a different folder to manage your drafts using the `ignoredFolders` option:
+You can also use a different folder to manage your drafts using the `ignore` option:

 ```
 {
   resolve: "gatsby-source-google-docs",
   options: {
-    ignoredFolders: [
+    ignore: [
       "my-custom-drafts-folder",
     ],
   }